Fact Sheet 511

 Kaposi's Sarcoma (KS)

-Kaposi’s sarcoma (KS) is a cancer-like disease.
+Kaposi’s sarcoma (KS) is a cancer.
 It originally was known as a disease affecting elderly men of Eastern European or Mediterranean background.
 KS also occurs in African men and people with a weakened immune system.
 The most common cause of KS now is HIV infection.
 KS is a sign of AIDS.

 KS usually shows up in the skin, or in the linings of the mouth, nose, or eye.
 KS can also spread to the lungs, liver, stomach and intestines, and lymph nodes.
 KS involves the development of many new, tiny blood vessels.
 This process is called angiogenesis.
 KS is caused by a herpes virus called Human Herpes Virus 8 (HHV-8).
-In a recent study, men with HHV-8 were nearly 12 times more likely to be diagnosed with KS than men who did not have HHV-8
+In one study, men with HHV-8 were nearly 12 times more likely to be diagnosed with KS than men who did not have HHV-8

 KS on the skin is not life threatening.
 However, KS lesions on the feet and legs can make it difficult to walk.
 If KS spreads to other parts of the body, it can cause serious problems.
 In the mouth lining, it can cause trouble eating and swallowing.
 In the stomach or gut, it can cause internal bleeding and blockages.
 If KS blocks lymph nodes, it can cause severe swelling of the arms, legs, face, or scrotum.
 The most serious form of KS is in the lungs, where it can cause a serious cough, shortness of breath, or an accumulation of fluid that can be fatal.